-My current research is into the amount of protection the Roman soldier was given by his armour and how effective his weapons were.
-This means making copies of weapons and armour then testing them to destruction.
-It is very hard to spend hours making some thing and then with you own hands (and some times other peoples hands) smash them to bits.
+My current research is into the amount of protection the Roman soldier was afforded by his armour and how effective his weapons were.
+To ascertain this involves making copies of weapons and armour then testing them to destruction.
+It is very hard to spend hours making a test artefact and then with you own hands – and sometimes with the help of others – to smash them to bits.
 But the information you acquire is worth it.

 The shield bosses and scale armour below are a clear example of the effects of repeated attacks with ballista bolts and axes.

-Another area of research is into the methods used to produce iron in the Roman period.
-Over the years many other researchers have done experimental iron smelts with varying degrees of success.
-The current work is being carried out at Butser Ancient Farm and St Fagans Museum in Wales.
+Another area of my current research is into the methods used to produce iron in the Roman period.
+Over the years many other researchers have undertaken experimental iron smelts with varying degrees of success.